-About 19 years ago at a famine affected area in Sudan, world famous photojournalist Kevin Carter had shot a photograph of a vulture approaching a withered baby.
+About 19 years ago at a famine-affected area in Sudan, world-famous photojournalist Kevin Carter had shot a photograph of a vulture approaching a withered baby.
 For the photograph, he waited for the vulture to enter into a frame with the baby, for which he was asked questions later on whether he was a Human first or a Photographer first.
-This photo won him the highest honour, – a Pulitzer but the incident led him to such depression that he committed suicide a year later.
+This photo won him the highest honor, – a Pulitzer but the incident led him to such depression that he committed suicide a year later.

-In 2004, there was long Assamese-Bihar clash which had sparked off because a disgusting incident of Assamese woman passenger getting raped by a mob in Bihar who also parading her naked while travelling in Assam bound Avadh Assam Express.
-The clashes broke out, Hindi speaking people were beaten off and thousands of them were sent off from Assam and militants started killing some Bihari labours in Assam.
+In 2004, there was long Assamese-Bihar clash which had sparked off because a disgusting incident of Assamese woman passenger getting raped by a mob in Bihar who also parading her naked while traveling in Assam bound Avadh Assam Express.
+The clashes broke out, Hindi speaking people were beaten off and thousands of them were sent off from Assam and militants started killing some Bihari labors in Assam.
 All that happened in Assam against the Hindi speaking made big headlines in National Media and Cabinet ministers of the Centre flew in from Delhi to meet the Bihari victims in Assam.
-But at the same time, attacks continued to Assamese and North-Eastern travellers in trains.
+But at the same time, attacks continued to Assamese and North-Eastern travelers in trains.
 Many women were molested and raped too.
 But this did not find footage in the media!
 None of the ministers too came to meet the victims from North East!
-Incidently, now Mr P A Sangma is now contesting as President using the sentiments of North East with the support of the same BJP who was in power those days and the same lot who never visited a single victim of North East.
+Incidentally, Mr. P A Sangma is now contesting as President using the ‘sentiments of North East’ with the support of the same BJP who was in power those days and the same lot who never visited a single victim of North East.

 Why not make a rule that every customer to a pub show a valid photo id proof of age and address to get an entry and record the details (A matter of a minute per customer entry)?

-Why not regulate bars and pubs to have better security arrangements such as bouncers and guards who accompanies the woman customers to their vehicles when they leave?
+Why not regulate bars and pubs to have better security arrangements such as bouncers and guards who accompany the woman customers to their vehicles when they leave?

 Why can’t we have specific women helpline numbers at Guwahati that works 24×7?